SHARE

 Store leftover banana pudding in the fridge for 2 to 3 days.
 The cookies will continue to get soggy, so the texture of the entire dish will change the longer it's left in the fridge past those amount of days.

-Best Ways to Use Those Ripe Bananas + Awesome Recipes to Try
+Best Ways to Use Ripe Bananas

 Bananas are a staple in my home, and I usually go through all of them every week, but every now and again, we will have a few extra bananas that are overripe and on the verge of going bad.
+Here are the best ways to use those ripe bananas -- get ready to satisfy your sweet tooth!

-More Favorite Dessert Recipes
+More Sweet Treat Recipes

 MADE OUR RECIPE(S)?